What Does a Student Team Manager Do?

-This first interview is with Andrew Heinlein, who just completed a year as a student manager for the men's basketball team at Santa Rosa Junior College under Coach Craig McMillan, a former University of Arizona guard who reached the Final Four in 1988 as a player on a team that included his backcourt partner Steve Kerr, along with Sean Elliott, Tom Tolbert and future MLB star Kenny Lofton.
+Wondering how to get a position as a student manager on your high school, junior college, or college team?
+In 2015, Andrew Heinlein was a student manager for the men's basketball team at Santa Rosa Junior College under Coach Craig McMillan.
+McMillan, a former University of Arizona guard, reached the Final Four in 1988 along with teammates Steve Kerr, Sean Elliott, Tom Tolbert, and future MLB star Kenny Lofton.

-How Did You Get the Student Manager Job?
+How to Get A Student Team Manager Position

 Heinlein: As a student manager, my most important responsibilities were handling game tapes for our team and for scouting other teams, managing our youth basketball camp, and being involved in practice.

-In practice I was in charge of small tasks such as having the balls ready to go at the start of every practice, taking care of the scoreboard, rebounding for the players, and even simply having the water ready for the players.
-I was also in charge of more critical aspects in practice as the coaches began to trust me, such as coaching teams in our smaller 4 on 4 games and also demonstrating how to shoot in our offensive drills.
+In practice, I was in charge of small tasks such as having the balls ready to go, taking care of the scoreboard, rebounding for players, and even simply having water ready for the players.
+I was also in charge of more critical aspects in practice as the coaches began to trust me, such as coaching teams in our smaller four-on-four games and also demonstrating how to shoot in our offensive drills.

-I am extremely grateful that I was able to get this team manager position.
+I am extremely grateful I was able to get the team manager position.